-In December 2019, the FASB issued ASU No. 2019-12, " Income Taxes (ASC 740): Simplifying the Accounting for Income Taxes."
+In December 2019, the FASB issued ASU 2019-12, Income Taxes (ASC 740): Simplifying the Accounting for Income Taxes.
 The standard eliminates the need for an organization to analyze whether the following apply in a given period: (1) the exception to the incremental approach for intraperiod tax allocation; (2) the exceptions to accounting for basis differences when there are ownership changes in foreign investments; and (3) the exception in interim periods income tax accounting for year-to-date losses that exceed anticipated losses.
 The ASU also is designed to improve financial statement preparers' application of income tax-related guidance and simplify U.S. GAAP for (1) franchise taxes that are partially based on income, (2) transactions with a government that result in a step-up in the tax basis of goodwill, (3) separate financial statements of legal entities that are not subject to tax, (4) enacted changes in tax laws in interim periods and (5) certain income tax accounting for employee stock ownership plans and affordable housing projects.
 The amendments in this update are effective for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2021.
-The Company is still evaluating the impacts the ASU will have on its financial statements.
+The Company is continuing to evaluate the impacts that ASU 2019-12 will have on its financial statements.

-In August 2020, the FASB issued ASU 2020-06, "Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40)".
+In August 2020, the FASB issued ASU 2020-06, Debt - Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging - Contracts in Entity's Own Equity (Subtopic 815-40).
 ASU 2020-06 eliminates the beneficial conversion and cash conversion accounting models for convertible instruments.
 It also amends the accounting for certain contracts in an entity's own equity that are currently accounted for as derivatives because of specific settlement provisions.
 The new guidance also modifies how particular convertible instruments and certain contracts that may be settled in cash or shares impact the diluted EPS computation.
 ASU 2020-06 is effective for fiscal years beginning after December 15, 2023, including interim periods within those annual periods.
 Early adoption is permitted, but no earlier than fiscal years beginning after December 15, 2020, including interim periods within those annual periods.
 ASU 2020-06 allows companies to adopt the guidance through either a modified retrospective method of transition or a fully retrospective method of transition.
-The Company is still evaluating the impacts the ASU will have on its financial statements.
+The Company is continuing to evaluate the impacts that ASU 2020-06 will have on its financial statements.